MANAGEMT 7031 - Services and Operations Management

 Prior to founding HMG, Max spent several years with the London based international management and technology consultancy PA Consulting Group, after holding various managerial and professional engineering positions in the chemicals processing and petrochemicals industry with Adelaide and Wallaroo Fertilisers, ICI and Santos.

-From his base in Adelaide, South Australia, Max maintains an active local, Australian and International consulting and Management Education practice, with a focus on capital intensive (petrochemical, energy and chemicals) businesses, and back-office operations in financial services and services organisations.
-In recent years, a major focus of his consulting activity has been Lean Six Sigma and Process Improvement implementation in Aerospace, Mining and Insurance industry contexts.
+From his base in Adelaide, South Australia, Max maintains an active local, Australian and International consulting and Management Education practice, with a focus on capital intensive (petrochemical, mining, energy and chemicals) businesses, and back-office operations in financial services and services organisations.
+In recent years, a major focus of his consulting activity has been Lean Six Sigma and Process Improvement implementation in Aerospace, Mining, IT and Insurance industry contexts.

 Max Zornada may be contacted at

 Level 9, 10 Pultney Street, Adelaide, 5005, South Australia.

 Tel: +61 8 8303 5525/ Fax: +61 8 8223 4782.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesThe objectives of this subject are to provide students with: